zasuji/zasuji.github.io/contents/home.md

 [![tongzhang](https://img.shields.io/badge/tongzhang-github-blue?logo=github)](https://github.com/zasuji)

 Tong Zhang was born in Zhejiang, China, in 1998.
 He received bachelor's degree in Information and Computational Science from Dalian University of Technology in 2021 and received
 Master's degree in Computer Science and Technology from Dalian University of Technology in 2024.
-Currently, he is working as a research assistant at Hong Kong University of Science and Technology HKUST-GZ.
+Currently, he is working as a research assistant at Hong Kong University of Science and Technology (HKUST-GZ).

 #### Email
 hzzhangtong[at]foxmail.com \